fb55/readabilitySAX/readme.md

 * `pageURL`: The URL of the current page.
 Will be used to resolve all other links and is ignored when searching links.
 Default: ""

 * `resolvePaths`: Indicates whether ".." and "." inside paths should be eliminated.
 Default: false

-* `removeSingleH2`: If there was just a single h2 inside of a page, Readability assumes it to be the title and removes the node.
-Default: false

 ##Todo